courses_banner.jpg (56157 bytes)

 The exams should preferably be attempted in a certain order to give yourself the best chance of passing on first attempt.
 Some subjects are best tackled one at a time, while some others may be blocked together.
 I will give you the advice you need here.

-Exam Credit Validity: You must pass all seven exams within three years of attempting the first, or risk having to undertake a re-sit of all examination topics.
-Completion of all seven topics within the three years allocated, means you hold a frozen ATPL, the licence itself being issued on your gaining the required flight experience.
-Currently, there is no flight test required for issue of the Australian ATPL licence.
+Exam Credit Validity: Under the CASA PEXO system you must pass all seven exams within two years of attempting the first, or risk having to undertake a re-sit of those over two years old.
+Completion of all seven topics within the two years allocated, means you hold a frozen ATPL, the licence itself being issued on your gaining the required flight experience.
+There is a specific flight test required for issue of the Australian ATPL licence.

 What you won’t find on these courses: